-We'll also be stretching with the frogs by the well, marching, and doing all sorts of actions to lots of really fun songs!
-Children learn such a lot through the medium of song especially when those songs are accompanied by actions.
-They will name familiar objects around the room, name body parts and also incorporate names of actions: they'll move "faster" and "slower", stretch "higher" and "lower" and respond to instructions such as "stop" and "go".
-Some of the songs will be traditional favourites such as "Roly Poly Poly" and "Five Green and Speckled Frogs" which some of the children will already be familiar with.
-Other songs are those especially composed for the classes by Karen Dickinson.
+They will name familiar objects around the room, name body parts and also incorporate names of actions: we move “faster” and “slower”, stretch “higher” and “lower” and respond to instructions such as “stop” and “go”.
+Some of the songs will be traditional favourites such as “Walking through the Jungle” and “Wind your Bobbin Up” which some of the children will already be familiar with.
+Other songs should be new to you with a jungle theme and using lots more colourful props, instruments and puppets.
+We shall also be experiencing traditional music from Africa and music such as David Fanshawe’s “African Sanctus”, a 20th century piece based on traditional African chants.